 - Fixes smile and functional chewing problems.

-What Is The Capability Of A Crown?
+What Is The Capability Of A Dental Crown?

 Crown and bridgework is a very reliable solution for major dental problems caused through accidents, diseases, and wear and tear.
 Major problems can usually be corrected using these techniques.
 Materials used in these repairs are either high-grade porcelain or porcelain bonded to gold.
 The higher strength of the porcelain and gold materials is recommended to treat the most serious of dental problems.
 Where accidental damage has occurred resulting in lost teeth, or teeth have broken away through excessive wear, or as the result of old fillings breaking, crowns and/or bridges can be used as a long-term solution.